jdfld/scRNA_annotation-Thesis-/README.md

 This is a bachelor thesis in Computer Science at KTH.

-We have created an auto-annotation model regarding cells, given specific gene-expressions.
+We are creating an auto-annotation of celltypes, which aims to label celltypes automatically given our trained model.

 ## Method

+1. Preprocessing
+2. Filtering
+3. Training
+4. Predictions on test data

 ## Data